 CENTERS FOR MEDICARE & MEDICAID SERVICES VIA AP

-En español | More than 61 million enrollees have received new Medicare cards that have replaced Social Security numbers with a combination of letters and numbers that federal officials say will help protect against identity theft and fraud.
+En español | Next time you go to the doctor or other health care provider, be sure to bring your new Medicare card and make sure they have your new number on file.
+The federal health insurance program’s more than 61 million enrollees have received the new identification, which replaces Social Security numbers with a combination of letters and numbers that federal officials say will help protect against identity theft and fraud.

-- Call 800-MEDICARE (633-4227).
+- If you didn’t get a new card or need a replacement, call 800-MEDICARE (633-4227).
 Operators are available 24 hours a day, seven days a week.
 The representative can order you a new card.

 Medicare also suggests that beneficiaries destroy their old card as soon as they get their new one and start using the new card.
-If you are enrolled in a Medicare Advantage Plan (an HMO or PPO) or a prescription drug plan through Medicare Part D, you’ll still need to use those cards to get medical care or medicines.

-CMS officials suggest beneficiaries protect their new Medicare card as they would any credit card.
+CMS officials also suggest beneficiaries protect their new Medicare card as they would any credit card.
 They say to give the new Medicare number only to doctors, pharmacists and other health care providers or insurers — or caregivers and others you trust to communicate with Medicare on your behalf.
 CMS stresses that Medicare will never call to ask for a beneficiary’s Medicare number or other personal information.